Christopher Colles: Visionary

 As Colles grew older and his prospects diminished, his projects nevertheless grew increasingly bold and more elaborate.
-Though the Survey was a financial failure, its technical merits emboldened Colles to propose another atlas to be called the Geographical Ledger and Systematized Atlas (1794), which was the Survey extended to the rest of the world.
-The Ledger would consist of individual sheets, each one to show approximately two degrees of latitude by four degrees of longitude, at a scale of ten miles to the inch.
-It would also be indexed and, like the Survey, would contain references of major landmarks.
-The Survey in fact was to be incorporated into the Ledger.
-Its title was suggested by its search mechanism, that through the use of the index and references, "the situation of places can be found as speedily as a merchant can find any particular account in his ledger."
+Though the Survey was a financial failure, its technical merits emboldened Colles to propose another atlas called the Geographical Ledger and Systematized Atlas (1794), which extended the Survey to the rest of the world.
+The Ledger would consist of individual sheets, each showing approximately two degrees of latitude by four degrees of longitude, at a scale of ten miles to the inch.
+It would also be indexed and, like the Survey, would contain references to major landmarks.
+The Survey, in fact, was to be incorporated into the Ledger.
+Its title was suggested by its search mechanism, that, through the use of the index and references, "the situation of places can be found as speedily as a merchant can find any particular account in his ledger."
 But again, little came of this scheme; only the introduction and a few plates survive.

-Perhaps Colles's most ambitious project was the Timber Canal, a set of canals to be built entirely of timber and elevated above ground rather than dug into it.
+Perhaps Colles's most ambitious project was the Timber Canal, a set of canals to be built entirely of timber, elevated above ground rather than dug into it.
 It would solve at least two problems: the difficulty of digging into the ground ("enormous roots of the trees make digging expensive"), and what to do with the "immense forests...[and] timber in abundance now constantly burning and rotting away."
 As was his practice, Colles put his ideas into a pamphlet, the Proposal for a Design for the Promotion of the Interests of the United States (1808).
-Like his other pamphlets, the Proposal was a work of the imagination, describing in meticulous detail how the canals should be designed and built, how their construction would be funded by private companies, and what benefits would accrue to the settlers whom he expected would "flock towards the canals."
+Like his other pamphlets, the Proposal was a work of the imagination, describing in meticulous detail how the canals should be designed and built, how private companies would fund their construction, and what benefits would accrue to the settlers whom he expected would "flock towards the canals."
 Colles planned a single route across New Jersey to start, extending from the Navesink River west to Bordentown on the Delaware River.
-Of all his projects, the Timber Canal was the most revolutionary, and perhaps for this reason the least likely to be achieved.
+Of all his projects, the Timber Canal was the most revolutionary, and perhaps, for this reason, the least likely to be achieved.
 Nothing ever came of it.